jpanahon/AdrenalineEngine/README.md

 <li> Support for rendering more than one 3D model </li>
 <li> Limited glTF support (currently can load most glTF models with textures) </li>
 <li> First person camera system </li>
-<li> Limited graphical user interface (currently only thing in the user interface is camera properties) </li>
+<li> Limited graphical user interface (currently only thing in the user interface is a viewport, menubar, and some debug stuff) </li>
-<li> Limited model manipulation (currently able to change the angle of rotation and axis, scale, and position of individual models) </li>
+<li> Runtime model loading. (currently needs a model pre-loaded to work) </li>

 # Goals for the engine 🥅
 <li> Implement Full User Interface.  </li>